errm/break-glass/README.md

 When `break-glass` is run, if a MFA device is configured it will request a token, then temporary credentials for the named profile(s) will be written to the `~/.aws/credentials` file.

+If you have more than one profile in your `~/.aws/break-glass` credentials will be created for all profiles in the file, unless you set the `--profiles` flag to target only the profile(s) that you want credentials for!